Morning-Dove/Queen_of_the_Yard/README.md

+# Queen of the Yard Lawn Care API

 A backend system for managing the business operations for Queen of the Yard Lawn Care.
-A brief description of the components and functionality included in the code:

 **Database Models:** The code defines several SQLModels representing different entities in the business, such as customers, employees, expenses, invoices, jobs, services, frequency of service, account types, and service areas.
 These models map to database tables and define the structure of the data stored in the database.